TokynBlast/Backrooms-Database-Archives/README.md

 # Backrooms-Database-Archives
 ## Searching
 Here is a basic guideline for searching for things.
-Levels, entities, and objects are all searched the same way, and as a group are represented as `loe`
+Levels, entities, and objects are all searched the same way, and as a group are represented as `LOE`
 * There are no special characters (e.g., periods)
 * When searching, you don't start with 'the'
 * __LOE__ is searched as __LOE 1__